prabhat754/hello-world/README.md

 # hello-world
-This is simple program to understand the flow of github
+This is hello world program to understand the flow of github